11 product photography tips to help increase your conversion rate

 A textured background is great for branding and expressing a mood.
 It also makes your products more memorable.
-Plus, product photography like this gets shared on social media more frequently.
+Plus, these kids of photos get shared on social media more frequently.
 Consider textures like wood, rock, sand.

 Think about creating an environment or background where your product will be used.
 A desk, kitchen table, bedside table.
 This not only showcases your product but allows the potential customer to envision using it.

 But what about digital products?
 How do you create product photography of.. well, a photo?